-FSD 402 Patternmaking (6CH): In this course, students learn the principles and techniques of flat patternmaking to produce drafts or slopers according to standard measurements.
-Paper patterns for various types of garment details are made, and an original design is converted into a 3D outfit.
+FSD 322 Patternmaking (6CH): This course is aimed at providing students the knowledge and skills of the principles and techniques of flat pattern making to produce drafts according to standard and individual measurements.
+The students will prepare paper patterns for different types of garments and garment parts and use their sewing skills to execute the pattern for an original design into an outfit.
 Students learn the importance of fit and balance in patterns to get a well finished garment.
-The prerequisite is FSD 309.